HolgerHatGarKeineNode/geojson-helper/README.md

 ## Description

 With this tool you can easily find OSM relations and create simplified GeoJSON polygons.
 This is a Laravel application.
-You can start the tool with Laravel Sail and Docker.

 [Hosted-Version](https://geojson.easify.de)